-Lightspeed was founded in 2005 as a retail-focused POS program and still has a significant number of retail customers.
+Lightspeed recently became a publicly listed company and was founded in 2005 as a retail-focused POS program and still has a significant number of retail customers.
+Lightspeed then acquired a company named POSIOS that specialized in POS systems for the hospitality business and introduced Lightspeed Restaurant.
 Touchbistro was founded about five years later and has always focused solely on restaurants.

 Both systems charge users monthly based on the number of terminals used.
 The cost for one terminal is also the same for both systems: $69 for the first one, and up from there.
 They also both offer a free trial version, so you can try each one for yourself before making any financial commitments.

 Both systems are designed for use with iPads, which serve as terminals.
 They also each require a local server that serves as the “brain” of the system and allows for local backup and offline use.

 Both companies also offer 24/7 support by both phone and email.

 Now that you know a little more about the basics, let’s see how each system handles the main features that restaurant managers are looking for in a POS.

 Both of these restaurant programs make it easy for staff to analyze and track stock and inventory in detail.

 They can track the consumption of individual items, such as bottles of wine.
 But they also allow users to create recipes for each menu item and track how much of each ingredient is used in each meal.
 Both systems allow users to indicate the point at which they get a low stock level alert.